 The old French Fries and Italian Sausage stands, carni-games and carni-rides lined the beach.
 In one instance, it can look like a quaint scene from a movie along the boardwalk of Jersey Shore.
 From another, it looks like a bottom of the barrel outfit of nomadic criminals setting up in another small midwestern town to prey upon the not-quite-innocent.

 Tony, Steve and I fit right into that scene as teens – a special event where you could slip between bright, colored lights at night, or hide in the shadows of the beach, where I got arrested for smoking pot at 15 years old.
 Having my parents pick me up at the police station that night was a serious low light of my teen years.

 I then rode my bike over to the nearby lake side Sunset Bar and Grill.
 Still a gorgeous afternoon, I sat at the outdoor bar and had a couple Lite drafts while I listened to classic rock over the speakers.
-I’m not kidding – while listening to Bob Seger’s Night Moves, I noticed a woman across the bar about my age that I recognized from Facebook.
-About 35 years prior, we had a frolic with in my neighbor’s yard following a neighborhood party.
+And no kidding – while listening to Bob Seger’s Night Moves, I noticed a woman across the bar about my age that I recognized from Facebook.
+About 35 years prior, she and I had a frolic with in my neighbor’s yard following a neighborhood party.
 She didn’t seem to recognize me.
-I’m glad, as I just cherished tucking this memory in my back pocket where it belonged.
+I’m glad, as I cherished tucking this memory in my back pocket where it belonged.